 Jeremy McAdams launched Cherry Tree House Mushrooms in 2009, a mushroom farm that provides log-grown mushrooms to the Twin Cities.
-CTHM started in many residential yards in south Minneapolis but now is situated on a thirteen acre farm in Maplewood.
-See the farm tab for details.
+CTHM started in many residential yards in south Minneapolis but has recently moved to a new farm in Clayton, WI.
+See the Our new farm tab and farm tab for details.

 Thanks for your interest in high quality organic mushrooms!